 Most positions are offered on an "at will" basis.
 However, if conditions change and require the employing organization to revoke its commitment, we advise employers to notify students of a rescinded offer immediately.
 The employer should consider a course of action for the affected candidate that is fair and equitable.
 This is in accordance with the National Association of Colleges and Employers (NACE) Position Statement on Rescinded and Deferred Employment Offers.
 This document provides additional recommendations, legal considerations, and ethical considerations for employers.

 The University of Nebraska-Lincoln strongly discourages students from reneging on internship/job offers, and makes efforts to educate students about the implications of taking this step.
 If a student reneges on an offer with your organization, please contact us immediately.

-Work Authorization - In compliance with a Department of Justice determination, Career Services does not permit the use of work authorization, visa status, or citizenship data in Husker Hire Link job postings.
+Work Authorization - In compliance with a Department of Justice determination, Career Services does not permit the use of work authorization, visa status, or citizenship data in Handshake job postings.
 More information can be found at Department of Justice.

 Legal Compliance Notice Regarding Internships - Career Services expects employers to be aware of the legal issues governing internships and co-op programs.
 More information can be found in the Fair Labor Standards Act and the NACE position statement on U.S. internships.